-Our Teachers receive training in Verbal Behavior terminology as they pertain to treatment.
+AHRC NYC’s teachers receive training in Verbal Behavior terminology as they pertain to treatment.
 ABA principles and strategies provide the foundation for language intervention.
-In order to complete an Assessment of a student’s language skills and deficits, Teachers use the Verbal Behavior Milestones Assessment and Placement Program, (VB-MAPP) a field-tested Assessment tool that provides information for future Verbal Behavior instruction for students with autism, allowing them to obtain essential information about the student’s current level of communication ability.
+In order to complete an assessment of a student’s language skills and deficits, Teachers use the Verbal Behavior Milestones Assessment and Placement Program, (VB-MAPP) a field-tested assessment tool that provides information for future Verbal Behavior instruction for students with autism, allowing them to obtain essential information about the student’s current level of communication ability.

-The VB approach can work in tandem with other classroom strategies, (discrete trial training or ABA-based programming,) to cultivate a comprehensive program for skills development.
-Researchers have suggested that teachers should focus on some essential issues when employing the VB approach, including:
+The Verbal Behavior approach can work in tandem with other classroom strategies, (Discrete Trial Training or ABA-based programming,) to cultivate a comprehensive program for skills development.
+Researchers have suggested that teachers should focus on some essential issues when employing the Verbal Behavior approach, including:

 - Mand Training